bitcoinerlab/web/src/guides/miniscriptVault.md

 In the code above, we first fetch the current block height from the Blockstream Explorer API.
 We then set the `after` parameter in the policy by adding a specific number of blocks (`BLOCKS`) to the current block height.
 Next, we compile the policy into a Miniscript expression using the `compilePolicy` function.
 We also check if the compiled Miniscript expression is sane, which means it's valid and non-malleable (preventing a third party from modifying an existing script into another valid script, stealthily changing the transaction size).
 If it's not sane, an error is thrown.

-## Generating the TimeLocked Vault Descriptor
+## Generating the Timelocked Vault Descriptor

-In this section, we will generate the TimeLocked Vault and set up two ways to unvault the funds: either by waiting for the timelock to expire or by using the Panic Button analogy.
+In this section, we will generate the timelocked Vault and set up two ways to unvault the funds: either by waiting for the timelock to expire or by using the Panic Button analogy.
 The following code will be used for this purpose:

 ```typescript
 const EMERGENCY_RECOVERY = false; //Set it to true to use the "Panic Button"